Ocean Prime Warm Butter Cake Recipe

 What makes an aphrodisiac cake recipe?

 As for what makes Ocean Prime Warm Butter Cake an aphrodisiac, it starts with vanilla extract.
-Vanilla–even just the aroma of vanilla–is proven to be aphrodisiac.
+Vanilla–even just the aroma of vanilla–is proven to be an aphrodisiac.
 Read more about the power of vanilla extract to help you hit a home run in the bedroom.

 A stick of butter might not seem like an aphrodisiac-making ingredient.
 And if you’ve followed our recommendations on boosting your libido, you know that foods that are bad for your heart are disastrous to your sex life.
 However, what would a great cake recipe be without the indulgence of butter?
 Just think of it as an occasional indulgence and relish every moment!